cihake/chunky-rat/README.md

 <br />
 <br />

-## 🌟 Summary
+## ⭐ Summary
-Hi there!
+Well, hello there~
-Welcome to my trainwreck of a repo![^1]
+You've discovered my trainwreck of a repo![^1]
 Its purpose?
-- Familiarize author with GitHub
+- familiarize author with GitHub
-- Distract author from coursework
+- distract author from their coursework
-- And that's it!
+- ... and that's it!

 <br />